The Easter Bunny is ready for Easter 2023 — but are you?

 No need to eat an adorable lamb this Easter.
-Read on for 10 easy vegan recipes perfect for the holiday — most of which use simple ingredients that you may already have stocked up for your coronavirus quarantine.
+Read on for 10 easy vegan recipes perfect for the holiday — most of which use simple ingredients that you may already have in your pantry.

 Vegan Rack of Lamb

 According to the USDA, most lambs are slaughtered when they are between 6 and 8 months old.
 Even though eating lamb is a tradition on Easter for many, you can enjoy Easter just as much (if not more!) when you replace the baby on your plate with a vegan alternative, such as this recipe for a Vegan Rack of Lamb by the blog Gourmandelle.
-The recipe uses the white parts of leeks or scallions to create cruelty-free bones, and is sure to impress (even over video chat).
+The recipe uses the white parts of leeks or scallions to create cruelty-free bones, and is sure to impress.

 Ultimate Vegan Lentil Walnut Loaf